secretstartups/handbook/content/handbook/product/ux/product-designer/_index.md

 Sometimes the designer, PM, and technical writer agree to display additional [in-product reference information](https://design.gitlab.com/usability/helping-users/#providing-reference-information) in a [drawer component](https://design.gitlab.com/components/drawer/).
 The reference information should align with the existing documentation for the feature.

-If the content that should go in the drawer doesn’t exist yet:
+If the content that should go in the drawer doesn't exist yet:

 1. The designer should write some draft copy identifying what they think needs to go in the drawer so that users can achieve the goal.
 Designers can work collaboratively with their counterparts in creating this initial draft to get it as close as possible to the final.
 This is considered a draft copy.
 1. When the draft copy is completed, the designer adds some sort of marker that lets the team know the drawer content is not final.
-This could be a text watermark overlay that says “waiting on documentation,” “draft,” or “placeholder,” or even a pin added to the Figma file or in the design management area.
+This could be a text watermark overlay that says "waiting on documentation," "draft," or "placeholder," or even a pin added to the Figma file or in the design management area.
 1. The designer completes the rest of the design and follows the current design to development process:
     1. Dev creates drawer and documentation as part of feature code MR.
     1. TW reviews documentation and drawer content.